ostenloo/24game/README.md

 ## Disclaimer

 I don't follow PEMDAS with the solutions.
 There are no parentheses and order of operations goes from left to right. `x` and `/` don't have precedence over `+` and `-`.
 I could implement these order of operation rules but it's a bit more complicated.
 This is why if you see a solution like `9+7*2-8`, the answer isn't `9+(7*2)-8 = 15`.
 It's `(9+7)*2-8 = 24`.

-Another disclaimer: I don't think the solution checking is working atm.
-Will fix soon.